The application system for Fall 2023 admission is now open! Do not delay – submit your application today!

 Must contain a letter from any/all research mentors who oversaw your research

 Recommendation letters must be submitted online via the University of Florida Application System.
 Paper letters will not be accepted.
+Currently, the application system DOES NOT interact with Interfolio for recommendation letters.
+Please be sure to complete the recommenders section within the application in order for your recommenders to submit their letters via the link they receive via email.
 The most useful letters come from faculty members who know you well.
 If you performed research, we expect a letter from the faculty member who oversaw your research; applications without a letter from your research mentor will be placed on hold until their letter is submitted via the online recommendation letter system.
 Letters from employers who are not faculty members are generally not helpful for graduate admission.
 Letters ideally are from faculty who hold a doctoral degree (i.e., teaching assistants are not appropriate).

 Step 5: GRE and English Proficiency